schoolofcities/design-components/README.md

 Guidelines and building blocks for creating print and web-based maps, charts, info-graphics, data stories / story maps, and dashboards at the School of Cities.

-If building a new web-based product, this repo can be duplicated to get started.
+If building a new web-based product, this repo can be duplicated to get started to have base styles (fonts, colours, etc.) and components loaded.

+This doc has 3 sections:

+1. **Visualization design guidelines**: Overall rules and recommendations for designing individual maps, charts, and related graphics.

+2. **Print design guidelines**: Specific details and guidelines for when designing visualizations for *print* or `.pdf`

+3. **Web design components**: A slew of Svelte components and workflows for building web-pages that include data visualizations, maps, and related graphics.
+These can be used as building blocks when starting a new web-based project.

+Note that this repository and its design guidelines and components is a *living* project.
+As we continue to work on projects, we'll update this doc with additional advice, update existing web components as needed, as well as add new components if they have potential in being generalized for use in future work.

 ## Visualization design guidelines